tier4/AWML/projects/CenterPoint/docs/CenterPoint/v2/j6gen2.md

 	- Include intensity as an extra feature

 - Overall:
-  - Better than `CenterPoint/v2.0.1` even when finetuning from `J6Gen2`
+  - Better than `CenterPoint base/v2.0.0` even when finetuning from `J6Gen2`
   - `CenterPoint J6Gen2/2.0.1` performs better overall, with improvements across most classes
   - The largest improvement is in truck detection (`+5.93 AP`)
   - Pedestrian and car detection also see solid gains.